slowernews/wisdom-tldr/README.md

 > *'Weakness of attitude becomes weakness of character.'*

 Succeeding at mediocrity isn't a worthwhile life.<br>
-Decide at being your best self.
+Decide for being your best self.
 You need to come alive.

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*